har5h1l/WellnessGrid/LLM_INTEGRATION.md

 - Shows which documents were used for responses
 - Displays similarity scores for transparency

-### ✅ **Mock Mode Indicator**
-- Clear indication when using demo data
-- Helps users understand response quality

 ### ✅ **Fallback System**
-- Graceful degradation if API fails
+- Graceful degradation if Flask backend fails
 - Local condition-specific responses as backup

 ### ✅ **Real-time Processing**